Braid (hairstyle): Asia

-In India, many Hindu ascetics wear dreadlocks, known as Jatas.
-Young girls and women in India often wear long braided hair at the back of their neck.
+In India, young girls and women often wear long braided hair at the back of their neck.
 In the Upanishads, braided hair is mentioned as one of the primary charms of female seduction.
+Today, braiding is common in both rural and urban areas.
+Girls are seen in twin braids especially in schools, though now it is becoming less common.
+Young girls usually have one long braid.
+Married women have a bun or a braided bun.

 A significant tradition of braiding existed in Mongolia, where it was traditionally believed that the human soul resided in the hair.
 Hair was only unbraided when death was imminent.

 In Japan, the Samurai sported a high-bound ponytail (Chonmage), a hairstyle that is still common among Sumo wrestlers today.
 Japanese women wore various types of braids (三つ編み mitsuami) until the late 20th century because school regulations prohibited other hairstyles, leaving braids and the bob hairstyle as the main options for girls.

 In China, girls traditionally had straight-cut bangs and also wore braids (辮子 biànzi).
-The Manchu men have historically braided their hair.
-After conquering Beijing in 1644 and establishing the Qing Dynasty, they forced the men of the subjugated Han Chinese to adopt this hairstyle as an expression of loyalty, which involved shaving the forehead and sides and leaving a long queue at the back (剃髮易服 tìfà yìfú).
+The Manchu men have historically braided their hair in the queue hairstyle, which involved shaving the forehead and sides and leaving a long braid at the back (剃髮易服 tìfà yìfú).
+After conquering Beijing in 1644 and establishing the Qing Dynasty, they forced the men of the subjugated Han Chinese to adopt this hairstyle as an expression of loyalty.
 The Han Chinese considered this a humiliation as they had never traditionally cut their hair due to Confucian customs.
-The last emperor, Puyi, cut off his queue in 1912, marking the end of this male hairstyle in China, the same year when China became a republic.
+Anti-Qing rebels cut their queues to symbolize their resistance, including Mao Zedong.
+The last Qing emperor, Puyi, cut off his queue in 1922, 10 years after the dynasty fell, marking the end of this male hairstyle in China.